Chart Color Schemes

 South Granville displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 South Granville's dwelling structure, as per the latest Census, consisted of 69.9% houses and 30.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Sydney metro's 62.1% houses and 37.8% other dwellings.
-Home ownership in South Granville was at 22.3%, with mortgaged dwellings at 26.7% and rented dwellings at 51.0%.
+In comparison, Sydney metro had 62.1% houses and 37.8% other dwellings.
+Home ownership in South Granville was at 22.3%, with mortgaged dwellings at 26.7% and rented ones at 51.0%.
 The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $263, compared to Sydney metro's $400.
-Nationally, South Granville's mortgage repayments were higher than the Australian average of $1,863, and rents were below the national figure of $375.
+Nationally, South Granville's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were lower at $263 against the national figure of $375.

 Frequently Asked Questions - Housing